Pink banner in the Security Analytics GUI shows: "Stopping all reports and extractions. Drive / is 100% full. Metric=bytes, Threshold=90

 Normal culprits where large files may exist are in the following directories:

-/tmp (look for old csr. files and delete them)
+/tmp (look for old csr. files or large files and delete them)

 /opt/prelert/prelert_home/logs/elasticsearch (delete any large files)